top of page

 I've seen other reviewers comment on Kellerman's politics showing through in his recent novels.
 I've not noticed that so much as he's always struck me as fairly open-minded, especially given his portrayal of Milo's sexuality.
 That said, one thing that did seem in poor taste to me was the inclusion of an Israeli peripheral character who had served in the IDF.
 I get that Kellerman is Jewish, but the inclusion of that character (where their being Israeli had no bearing on the case) felt jarring to me in the midst of Israel's actions in Gaza at the time of writing and publishing the novel.

-I've rated book 40 three stars, but that is generous, and most awarded out of loyalty.
-Will I come back for book 41 if there is one?
+Sadly, I think it might be time for Kellerman to let the series go.
+I've rated Book 40 three stars, but that is generous, and mostly awarded out of loyalty.
+It feels like the series has run out of steam.
+Will I come back for Book 41 if there is one?
 I'm not sure at this stage.
-It makes me feel sad, as I have truly loved the series and giving Milo and Alex would feel like parting with old friends.
+It makes me feel sad, as I have truly loved the series.
+Giving Milo and Alex away would feel like parting with old friends.

 Rating: ⭐⭐⭐